HP-IDOL-OnDemand/HPSentimentAnalysis/TUTORIAL.md

 <!--more-->

-The Sentiment Analysis API is developed by [IBM IdolOnDemand](http://www.idolondemand.com), a platform that offers developers different tools to extract meaning from unstructured data like tweets, videos and pictures.
+The Sentiment Analysis API is developed by [HP IdolOnDemand](http://www.idolondemand.com), a platform that offers developers different tools to extract meaning from unstructured data like tweets, videos and pictures.

-We use [IBM Vertica Analytics Platform](http://www.vertica.com/about/) as our database.
+We use [HP Vertica Analytics Platform](http://www.vertica.com/about/) as our database.
 This platform is specially designed to store more data and run queries faster than our traditional solutions.

 ### Technologies used